-Courthouse should therefore be presentable, stately, and impressive.
+Therefore, Courthouse should be presentable, stately, and impressive.
 And the building of the Carlow Courthouse is certainly impressive and presentable.
-It is difficult to believe that it is a courthouse in a small Irish town.
+What`s more, it is difficult to believe that it is a courthouse in a small Irish town.

 Carlow Courthouse is widely regarded as one of the best examples of ancient Greek architecture in Ireland.

 What`s more, it was built on the example of the Llissus temple in Athens.
 So, the building gives the impression of a temple with eight Ionic columns set on a high pedestal.

 Moreover, Carlow Courthouse is one of the finest 19th-century buildings in Ireland and a significant example of European Neo-Classicism.

 Besides, it was designed at the end of 1820 by the famous architect William Morrison.
 The building of the courthouse was made possible by the generous patronage of the Bruen family of Oak Park.
 Construction cost £ 30,000.
 It was not a small fortune at the beginning of the 19th century.